andr-ew/nest_/lib/nest_/README.md

-lvl -> level. add a lvl as a nickname add en as a nickname for enabled
+lvl -> level. add a lvl as a nickname add en as a nickname for enabled zsort -> children. require children to be nest_'s

 ADD

-_obj_.metatable - allow access to the metatable for e.g. reassigning the __call metamethod, which is both useful when pointed to new and set. ?? what if we defaulted it to set but overrode it for library objects? simpler solution would just be adding a member called __call which the metatable points to. the other things we probs don't want to expose
+_obj_.metatable - allow access to the metatable for e.g. reassigning the __call metamethod, which is both useful when pointed to new and set. ?? what if we defaulted it to set but overrode it for library objects? simpler solution would just be adding a property called __call which the metatable references. the other things we probs don't want to expose

+support _affordance { input = false } properly when input already exists. use booleans in the constructor to essentially nullify default values, even when they are _obj_ (i.e., members of zsort)

 support nest_.redraw, overrides draw children